lee-jiwon/apc-turnout-smr/README.md

 ### 0. `script/00_functions.R`

-Defines various functions that will be used later for analysis.
+This script defines various helper functions that are used throughout the analysis.

-Some functions were originally written by Benjamin Elbers (source: [here](https://htmlpreview.github.io/?https://github.com/elbersb/weightedcontrasts/blob/master/doc/holford1983.html)), and others are based on the APCI package developed by Xu and Luo (see Xu, J., & Luo, L. (2022). *APCI: an R and Stata package for visualizing and analyzing age-period-cohort data.* The R Journal, 14(2), 77).
-Both have been slightly modified for this project.
+- Some functions were originally written by [Benjamin Elbers](https://htmlpreview.github.io/?https://github.com/elbersb/weightedcontrasts/blob/master/doc/holford1983.html).
+- Other functions are based on the APCI package developed by Xu and Luo (see Xu, J., & Luo, L. (2022). *APCI: an R and Stata package for visualizing and analyzing age-period-cohort data.* The R Journal, 14(2), 77).

+Both sets of functions have been slightly modified to suit the specific needs of this project.

 - **Takes in**:
-  NONE
+  None

 - **Calls**:
-  NONE
+  None

 - **Yields**:
-  NONE
+  None

 ---